Culcheth High School

 What to do if you think your child needs support

 If you are concerned about your child’s progress you can speak to your child’s tutor or subject teacher.
-You may also contact the Inclusion Manager.
+You may also contact the Inclusion Manager or Progress Leader.

 How will staff support a child with SEND?